Endodontist vs. General Dentist – Who should perform your tooth’s root canal work?

 Endodontists typically use more advanced equipment.

-Since missed canals and cracks in roots are two of the most common reasons for endodontic failure, the use of magnification can enhance case outcome.
+Since missed canals Details. and cracks in roots Details. are two of the most common reasons for endodontic failure, the use of magnification can enhance case outcome.
 (A study by Hoen suggests that 42% of failed cases involve missed canals.)

 - Cone Beam Computed Tomography (CBCT) – This method of taking x-rays gives a 3D representation of the patient’s teeth, which can aid in evaluating, diagnosing and treating them.

-Additional considerations in deciding between the two.
+Additional considerations in deciding between a general dentist vs. endodontist.

 a) Shorter appointments.